 Epilepsy Research UK was formed in 2007 through a merger of the Epilepsy Research Foundation and the Fund for Epilepsy.
-We are the only national charity exclusively dedicated to funding independent scientific research into epilepsy in the UK, and since 2007 we have allocated more than £4.5 million in grant awards.
+We are the only national charity exclusively dedicated to funding independent scientific research into epilepsy in the UK, and since 2007 we have allocated almost £8 million in grant awards.

 Epilepsy Research UK invests in research into all areas of epilepsy – giving priority to those areas which have the potential to produce results in immediate problem areas, including: research leading to improvements in the accuracy of diagnosis; and research into improving the treatment and quality of life of the patient.
 Epilepsy Research UK also supports basic scientific research and operates a fellowship programme to encourage scientists to pursue a career in epilepsy research.
 The aim is to support innovative research, of the highest scientific merit, that has the greatest potential for patient benefit.